Kittyfisto/IsabelDb/README.md

 - Read data from a database which was written with a future version
 - Modify data in a database which was written with a future version

+Reading data from future versions is no problem (as unknown properties will simply be ignored).
+If you read an object from a database which has a field 'Foo' in a later version (but not in the version which read the object) and then store this object in the database again, then it's value of 'Foo' will be lost.
+You can prevent this by inheriting from Extensible, [see Marc Gravell's answer here](https://stackoverflow.com/questions/21331731/protobuf-net-keeping-future-fields).

 ## Breaking changes to serializable types

 IsabelDb tolerates same changes to the type model, but several changes are considered breaking changes.
 The following document provides you with a detailed overview of which changes are allowed and which are breaking: [Serialization](Serialization.MD).